 | Arunachal Pradesh Chief Minister Pema Khandu chairs the State Cabinet meeting in Itanagar where new guidelines strengthening the Inner Line Permit (ILP) system were approved.
 (Image: X/PemaKhanduBJP) |

-Under the newly approved ILP Guidelines 2026, the state government will implement a fully digital e-ILP system featuring QR code verification at all check gates to prevent the use of fake or forged permits.
+Under the newly approved ILP Guidelines 2026, the state government will introduce a fully digital e-ILP system featuring QR code-based permits that can be verified electronically at all designated check gates.
+Officials said the initiative is designed to eliminate the use of fake or forged permits and improve the overall efficiency and transparency of the permit system.

-The Cabinet also approved Aadhaar-based authentication, mandatory police verification and stricter accountability for sponsors issuing work-related ILPs to ensure better monitoring and traceability of individuals entering Arunachal Pradesh.
+As part of the reforms, the Cabinet also approved Aadhaar-based authentication, mandatory police verification in specified cases, and stricter accountability measures for sponsors issuing work-related ILPs.
+These provisions are expected to improve monitoring and ensure better traceability of individuals entering and residing in the state.

 ALSO READ: “Those Participating in Bandh Calls Will Face Strict Action,” Says Mutchu Mithi

-According to the Cabinet, the new measures aim to make the ILP system more transparent, technology-driven and effective while preventing misuse and ensuring better regulation of entry into the state.
+According to the Cabinet, the new measures are intended to make the ILP system more technology-driven, transparent, and effective while preventing misuse and ensuring stricter regulation of entry into the state.

-The decision comes amid growing public concern and recent protests in Arunachal Pradesh demanding stronger implementation and digitalisation of the ILP mechanism to protect indigenous tribal communities and regulate the influx of outsiders.
+The decision comes amid growing public demand for stronger implementation of the ILP mechanism and follows recent protests and discussions concerning the protection of indigenous tribal communities and the regulation of the influx of outsiders into Arunachal Pradesh.